 Main Findings

-Best Option: A no foreign transaction fee credit card saves travelers 7.9% relative to Currency Exchange International and 7.3% compared to the average bank/credit union.
+Best Option: A no foreign transaction fee credit card saves travelers 8.59% relative to airport currency exchanges and 5.60% compared to the average bank/credit union.

 ---|---|---|---|

-Expensive Alternatives: Exchanging hard currency remains far more expensive than using a credit card, but Currency Exchange International is catching up to banks and credit unions.
+Expensive Alternatives: Exchanging hard currency remains far more expensive than using a credit card, but Currency Exchange International (airport kiosks) are catching up to banks and credit unions.

 Bank vs. Credit Union: Surprisingly, you won’t save much converting hard currency at a credit union rather than a bank.

-Best Banks/Credit Unions: Even the cheapest banks and credit unions (Bank of America, Onpoint Community Credit Union and Service Credit Union) are more expensive than credit and debit cards.
+Best Banks/Credit Unions: Even the cheapest banks and credit unions (HSBC, Santander Bank, and Bank Fund Staff Federal Credit Union) are more expensive than credit and debit cards.

 Best & Worst Banks/Credit Unions for Exchanging Currency: